Cover photo by Diana Russell.

 Length reaches 69mm; Wingspan attains 94mm.

-Females and young males could be confused with other Hawker species.
-Perhaps most likely to be confused with Pinheyschna subpupillata (Stream Hawker) or Zosteraeschna minuscula (Friendly Hawker).
-They can be distinguished by the lack of green patches on the ‘shoulders’ of the thorax and and the diagnostic forehead markings.
+Female and young male Evening Hawkers with greenish eyes, could be confused with other Hawker species.
+They are most likely to be mistaken for Pinheyschna subpupillata (Stream Hawker) or Zosteraeschna minuscula (Friendly Hawker).
+The Evening Hawker can be distinguished by the lack of green patches on the ‘shoulders’ of the thorax and by their diagnostic forehead markings.

 Click here for more details on identification of the Evening Hawker.